Mark Austin, PhD

 Deborah Potter, PhD

-Dr. Potter is an assistant professor of sociology, having joined the Sociology Department in the fall of 2009 after completing her joint PhD (Sociology; Social Policy) at Brandeis University in 2007.
+Dr. Potter is an assistant professor of sociology who has a joint PhD (Sociology; Social Policy) from Brandeis.
 Although she had received an M.A. earlier in life, she enrolled in her PhD program as a non-traditional student and appreciates the diverse life histories of UofL students.
 For eight years, including the time she wrote her dissertation, she worked in a non-profit agency as a lead evaluator of state and national mental health programs.
-Prior to that, for ten years, she was a health research scientist for a national health policy research organization.
+Prior to that, for ten years, she was a health research scientist for a health policy research organization.
 She brings these prior experiences as an applied researcher to her current work as a medical sociologist.

 Expanding upon her interest in the "lay-professional” relationships in healthcare, her dissertation work focused on the social contexts which facilitated partnerships between parents of children with serious emotional disorders and mental health professionals as they implemented one state’s reform of children’s mental health services.
-In addition to publishing in that area, she has published papers on the medicalization of behaviors (ADHD in adults); the various faces of human growth hormone as a biomedical enhancement; "non-biomedical" influences on medical decision-making; and governmentality and biopower in state legislation on pregnant women’s alcohol consumption.
-Dr. Potter is finishing two qualitative research projects: one investigates the construction of lay-professional identities of mental health "consumer consultants" and the second examines lay participation in "laughter clubs" as a form of alternative health self-care.
-She also currently is co-investigator in an interdisciplinary project at UofL, “Exploring Culture, Community, Communication, and F&V [Fruit and Vegetable] Intake in Black Kentuckians” (funded by the National Institutes of Health).
-In her next project, she is planning to examine “whole health” in the lives of women who have both a chronic physical health condition and a mental disorder.
+In addition to publishing in that area, she has published papers on: the framing of “conduct disorder” in popular and psychological media; the medicalization of behaviors (ADHD in adults); governmentality and biopower in state legislation on pregnant women’s alcohol consumption; the various faces of human growth hormone as a biomedical enhancement; and "non-biomedical" influences on medical decision-making.
+Dr. Potter currently is writing manuscripts from two qualitative research projects: one investigates the construction of lay-professional identities of mental health "consumer consultants" and the second examines lay participation in "laughter clubs" as a form of alternative health self-care.
+She has begun a pilot study that is examining “whole health” in the lives of women who have both a chronic physical health condition (diabetes) and a mental disorder (clinical depression).

 She currently is teaching undergraduate courses in the Department on medical sociology, sociology of women’s health, and research methods.
-In the PhD program, she teaches Program Evaluation.
-Outside of her life as a sociologist, in addition to training her three dogs (an Australian Shepherd mix, a German Shepherd Dog, and a Border Collie) and competing in dog agility trials, she has interned as a dog trainer and now coaches dog-owners.
+In the PhD program, she teaches Program Evaluation and offers independent studies in the sociology of health and illness.
+Outside of her life as a sociologist, in addition to training her four dogs (an Australian Shepherd mix, a German Shepherd Dog, a Border Collie, and an Aussie-Brittany mix) and competing in dog agility trials, she has interned as a dog trainer and now coaches dog-owners.

 Areas of research/expertise: medical sociology, mental health.
 Link to CV.